Kieranmcm07/Kieranmcm07/README.md

 I love creating programs as im planning to create tech content in the future, mostly on learning web developement and a simple little bit of JavaScript. **But** I also talk about other topics than just coding like games.
 I advice you follow me to stay up to date with my content.

-I managed to start my coding journey with my [Replit Account](https://replit.com/@KieranMc07) and by watching first first Python tutorial, by [freeCodeCamp.org](https://www.youtube.com/watch?v=rfscVS0vtbw).
+I managed to start my coding journey with Replit and by watching first first Python tutorial, by [freeCodeCamp.org](https://www.youtube.com/watch?v=rfscVS0vtbw).
 In which from this I have advanced my Python coding skills.
 Looking foward to helping lots of people with my knowledge.

 <p align="left">
       <a href="https://www.youtube.com/@nokky070?sub_confirmation=1">